Many travel writers I meet want to start a blog. But how do you create a successful blog – one that earns income?

 You’ll gravitate to products and services that suit you: e-books, coaching, live workshops, online courses, white papers, food guides, or consulting are a few you can consider.
 Add products as you develop your site and as your expertise and reputation improve.

 Not long ago, many bloggers were earning good incomes through ad revenue.
-But people gamed the system and search algorithms got smarter and changed.
-These days it’s much harder to earn a good income through ad revenue, unless you’ve already built a high traffic site.
+But people gamed the system and the search algorithms got smarter and changed.
+These days it’s much harder to earn a good income through ad revenue, unless you’ve already built a high traffic site or your keywords are in high demand.

 In my experience, passive streams of income like ads and affiliate links don’t perform as well as your own unique products & services.
 Use ads and affiliate links as an extra source of income if you wish, but don’t make them your only sources.